 For decades now, expats, investors, and retirees have flocked to Costa Rica in search of the some of Central America’s best real estate.
 Today, Costa Rica’s property market has skyrocketed in foreign demand, and therefore, in prices.
 For San José, average house pricing rose 6.2%, to $1,201 per square meter (or $111.58 per square foot).
-Also, condominium prices increased 3.6%, to an average of $1.685 per square meter (or $156.54 per square foot).
+Also, condominium prices increased by 3.6%, to an average of $1.685 per square meter (or $156.54 per square foot).

 This trend is expected to continue, especially for popular gringo spots like the Central Valley.
 San José, Heredía, and Escazú, where the majority of economic activity takes place.
 And although prices can be cheaper in the regions and some beach spots, popular locations are seeing dramatic increases in demand.
 Playa Langosta, Tamarindo, Playa Grande, Drake Bay, Santa Teresa, Playa Guiones and Nosara are some examples.